-Change may seem daunting and disruptive but managers should be weigh up and evaluate price advice, multiple variables, and trade-offs.
-In business, it’s difficult when it becomes problematic with stakeholder relationships, team performance, price performance, new roles, career trajectories, and organsiational functions.
+Change may seem daunting and disruptive but managers should weigh up and evaluate price advice, multiple variables, and trade-offs.
+In business, it’s difficult when it becomes problematic with stakeholder relationships, team performance, price performance, new roles, career trajectories, and organisational functions.

 Financial advice pricing can seem costly.
 However, the pain of inertia increases the longer you wait.
 Moving through the changes is inevitable – whether you want to or not.

 Listed below are 5 financial advice questions in pricing to ask before beginning the process.
 In addition, we cover how to design, structure, and integrate a pricing team (within the business in more detail in our e-book series.)

 Financial Advice Pricing QUESTION #1: When should we start the design process?

 PRICE ADVICE: It’s never too early.
 A 1% shift in margin can equate to $1M in EBIT.
 In fact, it will cost you more to wait longer.
 Large businesses and ASX-listed businesses like BP, Winc, Wesfarmers, CSR, Repco, Toll, DHL, and Oceania have all received external price advice to move from A to B. Some of them completely re-designed their operations and systems to improve pricing capability for the next 5 years.

 The manner in which you price your products or services can influence the perception of your company’s identity, as well as how you view and treat your competition and how much you respect your consumers.